Post

 Windows Subsystem for Linux (WSL) Tips

-WSL lets you install a Linux distribution (such as Ubuntu) and use apps and Bash command-line tools directly on Windows.
-Linux runs in a container with a real Linux kernel that allocates only the resources needed.
+WSL lets you install a Linux distribution (such as Ubuntu) to use Linux command-line tools directly on Windows.
+You get Linux with a real Linux kernel right from Terminal.
+In my examples I’m using Windows 11.

 Easy install